IPPD Director - Keith Stanfill

 Prior to joining UF, Dr. Stanfill spent ten years with United Technologies where he designed fighter aircraft gas turbine hardware for Pratt & Whitney, served as a key resource to the Carrier Corporation New Product Development Council Steering Committee, facilitated Design for X (DFx) workshops internationally, developed business process linkages between new product development and lean manufacturing, and developed and implemented manufacturing systems software.
 His interests include technology transfer, product development, design education, DFx, and entrepreneurship.

-He is a registered professional engineer in the state of Florida and is a member of the American Society of Mechanical Engineers, the American Society of Engineering Education, the Institute for Industrial Engineers, the UF Faculty Senate, the UF Sustainability Committee, and the Herbert Wertheim College of Engineering Faculty Council.
-He is the faculty advisor for the UF Men’s Soccer Club and for the Engineering Leadership Council.
-He has served on the organizing committee for the 2007, 2010, 2012 and 2014 Capstone Design Conference.
-He volunteers his time as a judge in the Alachua Region Science and Engineering Fair and the Junior Science, Engineering and Humanities Symposium, as well as serving as the booster club president and volunteer goalkeeper coach for the Buchholz High School Lady Bobcats soccer team.
+He is a registered professional engineer in the state of Florida and is a member of the American Society of Mechanical Engineers and the American Society of Engineering Education.
+He previously served in the UF Faculty Senate, the UF Sustainability Committee, and the Herbert Wertheim College of Engineering Faculty Council.
+He is the faculty advisor for the UF Men’s Soccer Club and for the Engineering Leadership Circle.
+He has served on the organizing committee for the 2007, 2010, 2012, 2014 and 2016 Capstone Design Conference.
+He is the co-chair for the 2018 Capstone Design Conference.
+He volunteers his time as a judge in the Alachua Region Science and Engineering Fair.

 The Integrated Product and Process Design (IPPD) Program is an innovative educational initiative at the Herbert Wertheim College of Engineering of the University of Florida (UF).
 In weekly classes spanning two consecutive academic semesters (eight months), students from various engineering and business disciplines are taught how to design products and processes.
 Then, working in small multidisciplinary teams under the guidance of faculty coaches and industrial liaison engineers, the students design, build and test an industrial product, software application, or manufacturing process to specifications established in collaboration with the sponsoring company.